nitesh-dk11/nitesh-dk11/README.md

 - 🌱 I’m currently learning **SQL and databases for Website building , manage data persistence.**

 - 👯 I’m looking to collaborate on **Open-source development projects related to web development , Web services .**
-- 🤝 I’m looking for help with **Staying up-to-date with the latest advancements in web and  <br> data security , machine learning , If you have expertise in this area, your insights would be valuable.**
+- 🤝 I’m looking for help with **Staying up-to-date with the latest advancements in web   <br> and data security , machine learning , If you have expertise in this   <br> area, your insights would be valuable.**

 - 💬 Ask me about **the opportunities in the field of Full stack developnemnt .**